GradleUp/nmcp/README.md

 ### Multi-module (project isolation):

-`publishAllSubprojectsProbablyBreakingProjectIsolation` uses the `subproject {}` block and might be incompatible with [Project-isolation](https://gradle.github.io/configuration-cache/).
+`publishAllProjectsProbablyBreakingProjectIsolation` uses the `subproject {}` block and might be incompatible with [Project-isolation](https://gradle.github.io/configuration-cache/).
 To be compatible, you can add the plugin to each module you want to publish:

 ```kotlin
 //root/moduleN/build.gradle.kts